Rosie (Rosé album): Production and music

 Rosé started creating the album shortly after the conclusion of Blackpink's Born Pink World Tour in September 2023.
 She booked several songwriting sessions in Los Angeles, which resulted in the production of potential tracks that could be used for an album.
 Encouraged by positive feedback from her friends, Rosie was then developed across several weeks and months-long trips to the city, leading to a year of writing songs and meeting new producers while still feeling "confused and lost".

-Musically, Rosie has been described as a collection of polished pop tracks that explore pop-punk and alternative pop styles, blending various elements such as stuttering 90s-style R&B to shiny synthpop and raw ballads.
+Musically, Rosie has been described as a collection of polished pop tracks that explore pop-punk and alternative pop styles, blending various elements such as stuttering 90s-style R&B to shiny synth-pop and raw ballads.
 Given its showcase of Rosé's vocal artistry, the album has also been likened to be a take on Lilith Fair-era pop, in the way that it commits to "galvanic feeling" over filigree.
 The record begins with "the stripped-back" piano ballad "Number One Girl," setting a "contemplative tone" that introduces Rosé's raw and "emotional" vocal performance.
 This reflective mood shifts in the second track, "3am," which blends acoustic elements with subtle 808s and trap beats, exploring lyrical themes of love and imperfection.
 "Two Years" introduces '80s-inspired synths, marking a "bittersweet synth-pop song" with layered vocal effects.
 "Toxic Till the End" follows with an intense "whirlpool of guitars and synths," capturing an "emotional frankness" through its power-pop and synth-pop production.
 "Drinks or Coffee" lightens the mood with "snappy beats" and the "sparkly elegance of progressive turn-of-the-millennium R&B" while exploring the complexities of relationships.

-This is followed by "Apt.", a pop-punk and pop rock track that features indie rock and electropop elements.
+This is followed by "APT.", a pop-punk and pop rock track that features indie rock and electropop elements.
 It opens with a rap verse, transitions to a "melodious" pre-chorus, and builds to an energetic chorus influenced by the Apartment game chant.
 Inspired by a popular South Korean drinking game called Apartment, the track uses the game's rhythmic chant of "apateu" to create a playful and addictive chorus.

 "Gameboy" employs an acoustic guitar loop reminiscent of "early 00s pop&B", as well as a catchy rhythmic production and "playful wordplay".
 It is followed by "Stay a Little Longer," a song co-written by Australian songwriter Sarah Aarons which incorporates a classic soulful rock production that highlights Rosé's vocals.
 "Not the Same", infused with slight touches of Americana, brings raw energy, with light guitar-plucking production contrasted by the singer's vocal delivery.
 "Call It the End" combines emotional lyrics, "lush" piano production, and a heartfelt vocal performance.
 "Too Bad for Us" uses a "stripped-down" arrangement to emphasise intimate storytelling, while "Dance All Night" closes the album with a "chilled-out vibe," meditating on moving forward despite heartache.